 What followed was a sort of drunken love letter to music and the relationships around which it orbited.
 Aside from being able to play a killer rendition of the Beverly Hills Cop theme song, I’m no musician.
 And honestly, never wanted to be.
 But I loved discovering new bands and the experiences that always seemed to hinge on whatever one of us happened to be playing at the time.
 So many significant memories that could be associated with certain bands — The Smiths, Joy Division, Nine Inch Nails, Radiohead to name a few.
 And with them came others and more moments from my life they too began to score.

-We all have those memories that are glued to us, a first love or a sexual encounter we’ve linked to a song in some way, moments immortalized by the very music that accompany them.
+We all have those memories that are glued to our DNA, a first love or a sexual encounter we’ve linked to a song in some way, moments immortalized by the very music that accompany them.
 Some songs I can’t listen to without provoking, if only briefly, a corresponding memory.
 This is something we should hope for, an inner time capsule that’s continuously filled.
 What alarms me is the idea that it’s becoming more increasingly difficult to associate an experience with music the way we used to.
 It can still happen.
 But I fear the romance is fading, inviting a reality where all music becomes chore tunes, something to make the car ride to Safeway or the Dentist a bit more enjoyable.
 But who’s to blame?

 Who Do I See About This?